DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

    :scale: 25%
    :alt: DCC Pulse Train in Perspective

-   Figure 14: DCC Pulse Train in Perspective
+   DCC Pulse Train in Perspective

 If it helps, you can think in the analog/DC world again for the purposes of connecting one piece of track in one block to a piece of track in another.
 Each rail is like a wire connected to our power supply, we have just cut it to length and are connecting to another piece that is connected to a different power supply.
 Here is the Command Station on the left connected to one section of track and a booster connected to another section of track with the two track sections isolated from each other by a small gap.